terryf82/terryf82.github.io/docs/index.md

 ---

 # **pitfallen** (`pit·fawl·en`) *[adj]*
-## *educated in the art of making things work, through the full enumeration of all possible routes destined to fail*
+### *Educated in the art of making things work, through the full enumeration of all possible routes destined to fail*

 ---